 Product liability: Houston v.
 USA

-The 7th Circuit Court of Appeals affirmed dismissal of a generic prescription product liability case on preemption grounds under the Supreme Court’s decisions in PLIVA, Inc. v.
+The Seventh Circuit Court of Appeals affirmed dismissal of a generic prescription product liability case on preemption grounds under the Supreme Court’s decisions in PLIVA, Inc. v.
 Mensing and Mutual Pharm.
 Co., Inc. v.
 Bartlett.
-This is the first time that the 7th Circuit has considered the extent to which product liability claims against generic prescription drug manufacturers are preempted by federal law since Mensing and Bartlett.

 In addition, the Court rejected plaintiff’s argument that Mensing and Bartlett did not apply because his claims arose after the passage of the Food and Drug Administration Amendments Act of 2007.
 The Court noted that the amendments still forbid a generic drug-maker from violating the duty of sameness without FDA permission.